Yoshinobu Miyake (religionist): Personal background and the Miyake family

-Born in Osaka, Rev. Yoshinobu Miyake worked as a Shinto priest after graduating from Divinity School of Doshisha University, Konko Theological Seminary and Center for the Study of World Religions in Harvard University.
+Born in Osaka, Rev. Yoshinobu Miyake worked as a Shinto priest after graduating from Divinity School of Doshisha University, Konko Theological Seminary, and Center for the Study of World Religions at Harvard University.

-As a scholar he belongs to the Japanese Association for Religious Studies, the International Shinto Studies Association, and the Conference on Religion and Modern Society.
+As a scholar, he belongs to the Japanese Association for Religious Studies, the International Shinto Studies Association, and the Conference on Religion and Modern Society.

+He has received honorary doctorates from Meadville Lombard Theological School, Chicago, and Wonkwang University, Korea.

+Most Rev. Toshio Miyake

-His grandfather Rev. Toshio Miyake (1903–1999) was Founder of the Konko Church of Izuo and established many interfaith organizations such as Religions for Peace and the International Religious Fellowship, and humanitarian aid programs such as the Asian Youth Centre of the World Federalist Movement, and Miyake Homes & Schools in South Asian countries.
+His grandfather Most Rev. Toshio Miyake (1903–1999) was Founder of the Konko Church of Izuo and established many interfaith organizations such as Religions for Peace (RfP) and the International Religious Fellowship, and humanitarian aid programs such as the Asian Youth Centre (AYC) of the World Federalist Movement, and Miyake Homes & Schools (MHS) in South Asian countries.
+He was vice president of the World Constitution and Parliament Association (WCPA).

-He has received honorary doctorates from Meadville Lombard Theological School, Chicago and Wonkwang University, Korea.

 Interfaith activities

 In 1998 he established the “RELNET” website which delivers information on religions.

-He has held UN-related positions for groups such as International Association for Religious Freedom, Religions for Peace and Japan UN Association.
+He has held UN-related positions for groups such as the International Association for Religious Freedom, Religions for Peace and Japan UN Association.

 He served as General Secretary of the G8 Religious Leaders Summit and the International Religious Fellowship.